 You’ve made it to the interview process – congratulations!
 That means you passed round one (or at least looked good on paper) and potentially round two if you had a phone interview.
 A resume is a foot in the door, but the real test is when you come face-to-face with your potential employer.
-As I noted in an earlier blog post, appearance, body language and demeanor all play a role in whether or not you make it to that next level, but possibly the most important piece is what you say during the interview.
+As I noted in another blog post, appearance, body language and demeanor all play a role in whether or not you make it to that next level, but possibly the most important piece is what you say during the interview.

 Below are a few questions you can expect to be asked in an interview, and what type of answers employers are typically looking for.